Why is my hamster shaking?

 Poisoning

 Poisoning is another possible cause of tremors in hamsters.
 Hamsters are very sensitive to toxic substances in the environment, such as pesticides or cleaning chemicals.
-Poisoning can also be caused by eating poisonous foods or plants.
+Poisoning can also be caused by eating toxic foods or plants.

 Prevention of tremor in hamsters